maxmouchet/HMMBase.jl/README.md

 It also introduces breaking API changes (method and fields renaming), see [Migration to v1.0](https://maxmouchet.github.io/HMMBase.jl/dev/migration/) for details on migrating your code to the new version.
 - _v0.0.14 :_ latest pre-release version.

 Are you using HMMBase in a particular domain (Biology, NLP, ...) ?
-Feel free to open an issue to discuss you workflow/needs and see how we can improve HMMBase.
+Feel free to open an issue to discuss your workflow/needs and see how we can improve HMMBase.

 ## Introduction